ziyoung/better-wilcom-docs/wilcom-docs/Applied/applique/Convert_vector_graphics_to_appliqué.md

 ## To convert a vector graphic to an appliqué object...

-1Create or open a vector graphic in CorelDRAW Graphics and select it.
+1. Create or open a vector graphic in CorelDRAW Graphics and select it.

-2Click Tag As Appliqué.
+2. Click Tag As Appliqué.
 The object is tagged for conversion with a thick dotted outline.
 The CorelDRAW® Object Manager also indicates which objects have been tagged as appliqué.

 ![applique00002.png](assets/applique00002.png)

-3Click Convert Graphics to Embroidery.
+3. Click Convert Graphics to Embroidery.
 EmbroideryStudio automatically converts the vector object to appliqué and switches to Wilcom Workspace.

 ![TagVectorAsApplique6.png](assets/TagVectorAsApplique6.png)